Sampling from a mixture of different groups of coupons: Abstract

 \section{Abstract}

-A collector samples coupons with replacement from a pool containing $g$ \textit{uniform} groups of coupons, where ``uniform group" means that all coupons in the group are equally likely to occur.
+A collector samples coupons with replacement from a pool containing $g$ \textit{uniform} groups of coupons, where ``uniform group" means that all coupons in the group are equally likely to occur (while coupons of different groups have different probabilities to occur).
 For each $j = 1, \dots, g$ let $T_j$ be the number of trials needed to detect Group $j$, namely to collect all $M_j$ coupons belonging to it at least once.
-We derive an explicit formula for the probability that the $l$-th group is the first one to be detected (symbolically, $P\{T_l = \bigwedge_{j=1}^g T_j\}$).
-We also compute the asymptotics of this probability in the case $g=2$ as the number of coupons grows to infinity in a certain manner.
-Then, in the case of two groups we focus on $T := T_1 \vee T_2$, i.e. the number of trials needed to collect all coupons of the pool (at least once).
-We determine the asymptotics of $E[T]$ and $V[T]$, as well as the limiting distribution of $T$ (appropriately normalized) as the number of coupons becomes very large.
+We first derive formulas for the probabilities $P\{T_1 < \cdots < T_g\}$ and $P\{T_1 = \bigwedge_{j=1}^g T_j\}$.
+After that, without severe loss of generality, we restrict ourselves to the case $g=2$ and compute the asymptotics of $P\{T_1 < T_2\}$ as the number of coupons grows to infinity in a certain manner.
+Then, we focus on $T := T_1 \vee T_2$, i.e. the number of trials needed to collect all coupons of the pool (at least once), and determine the asymptotics of $E[T]$ and $V[T]$, as well as the limiting distribution of $T$ (appropriately normalized) as the number of coupons becomes large.

 \textbf{Keywords.} Coupon collector problems; urn problems; asymptotics, limiting distribution, Gumbel distribution. \\\\ \textbf{2010 AMS Mathematics Classification.} 60C05; 60F05; 60F99; 60J10.